manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 only in these titles
 ```

-`ZONE limit` operator is quite similar to field limit operator, but restricts matching to a given in-field zone or a list of zones.
-Note that the subsequent subexpressions are not required to match in a single contiguous span of a given zone, and may match in multiple spans.
-For instance, `(ZONE:th hello world)` query will match this example document:
+The `ZONE limit` operator closely resembles the field limit operator but limits matching to a specified in-field zone or a list of zones.
+It is important to note that subsequent subexpressions do not need to match within a single continuous span of a given zone and may match across multiple spans.
+For example, the query `(ZONE:th hello world)` will match the following sample document:

 ```html
 <th>Table 1.
 Local awareness of Hello Kitty brand.</th>